telerik/maui-docs/controls/datagrid/filtering/overview.md

 * `FilterControlTemplate`(`DataTemplate`)&mdash;Specifies the user defined template used for Filtering UI.
 The template must contain an instance of the `Telerik.Maui.Controls.Compatibility.DataGrid.DataGridFilterControlBase` class.

->Go to [Filter Control Template]({%slug datagrid-filter-control-template%}) topic for detailed information on how to create a custom filter control.
+>tip Go to the [Filter Control Template]({%slug datagrid-filter-control-template%}) topic for detailed information about how to create a custom filter control.

 ## Programmatic Filtering